Which employers are covered by the General Data Protection Regulation (GDPR)?

 Can employers rely on employees’ consent to process their data?

-Currently, many companies rely on employees’ consent to process their personal data and short consents are often included in the employment contract.
-However, under the GDPR, for consents to be valid it must be freely-given, specific, informed and revocable.
-The GDPR states that, given the imbalance of power between employer and employee, employees can only give free consent in exceptional circumstances.
-In reality, it will be very difficult for employers to rely on consent to process employees’ personal data.
+Prior to the GDPR coming into force, many companies relied on employees’ consent to process their personal data and short consents were often included in the employment contract.
+However, under the GDPR, for consent to be valid it must be freely-given, specific, informed and revocable.
+The GDPR states that, given the imbalance of power between employer and employee, employees can only freely give consent in exceptional circumstances.
+In reality, it will be extremely difficult for employers to rely on consent to process employees’ personal data.

 What should employers do instead of relying on employees’ consent?